Article by Richard Mackenzie

 If the vendor does not comply with these requirements, he or she can be liable to a penalty and the contract will be voidable by the purchaser at any time up until completion of the contract.

 This legislation affects the sale of any residence where building works have been carried out in the past six and a half years and will affect the obligations of registered builders and owner-builders who are selling a house and all vendor’s generally.
 It also substantially alters the rights of purchasers.
-It is important to obtain legal advice before signing a contract.
+It is important to obtain legal advice from an experienced contract lawyer before signing a contract.